KhadimNdome-web/Information-diclosure-in-version-control-history/README.md

 This `-ADMIN_PASSWORD=env('ADMIN_PASSWORD')` can be intepreted as ``-ADMIN_PASSWORD=variable` and written in red indicates that the file has been recently modified.

-I chose then the option `Visualize Mater´s History` from the `Repository` window of Git, that showed me the hard-coded or included password of the old application written in red:
+I chose then the option `Visualize Master´s History` from the `Repository` window of Git, that showed me the hard-coded or included password of the old application written in red:

 `-ADMIN_PASSWORD=2dkmzbvabovv232i0tjj`